 36. MOHELA probably wants to hang up on you, not help.

-The federal government gave MOHELA (the replacement for FedLoan Servicing) the exclusive rights to manage the PSLF program borrower accounts.
-Even though it's the chosen PSLF servicer, it has no incentive to help you.
+The federal government hires loan servicers (Currently Aidvantage, EdFinancial, Nelnet, and Mohela) to manage your loan, and they have no incentive to help you.
 Put yourselves in the shoes of their executives.
-MOHELA earns a flat fee, with no penalty for poor performance and no bonus for great customer service.
-Hence, MOHELA wants to keep staffing costs down at their call center.
+These servicers earn a flat fee, with no penalty for poor performance and no bonus for great customer service.
+Hence, they want to keep staffing costs down at their call centers.

 If you need to appeal your payment count, know that it'll take at least six months.
 Call back semiannually to track progress and know that your count needs to be correct when you're finally eligible, not today.
 That means it's not worth losing sleep over.